 All EU nations except Great Britain and Ireland are members of the Schengen partnership.
 Norway and Iceland are not members of the EU, but are participating in the co-operation.

 Greenland and the Faroe Islands are not members of the EU, so these parts of the Danish Kingdom are not subject to the regulations that apply between the Schengen nations.
 It appears in paragraph 5, number 1 in Denmarks instrument of accession to the Schengen convention that the Faroe Islands and Greenland are not subject to the regulations.

-However, in the Schengen agreement, paragraph 5 number 2 it is decided that people travelling between on one side Greenland and Faroe Islands and on the other side countries in the Schengen partnership, Norway and Iceland, will not have their pass-port checked when entering another country.
+However, in the Schengen agreement, paragraph 5, number 2, it is decided that people traveling between, Greenland and Faroe Islands, and Norway and Iceland, both countries in the Schengen partnership, will not have their passports checked when entering another country.

 These regulations are due to a special agreement because Greenland and Faroe Islands on one hand are not members of the European Union, but on the other hand are included in the travel solution within the framework of the Nordic Passport Union.
 Due to this agreement, Nordic citizens can travel the Nordic countries crossing approved border districts without carrying and having their passport checked.
 Other citizens can also travel between the Nordic countries borders without having their passport checked, but these citizens have to carry passport or another kind of approved travel identification papers.

 Danish citizens travelling to Greenland from Denmark will not have their passports checked.